Shade-of-Singularity/Eclipse/README.md

 # Defining and using services
 You can define new service simply like this:
--# From the experience - this is very useful on prototyping stage.
+(From the experience - this is very useful on prototyping stage)
 ```C#
 // Attribute asks engine to initialize the service.
 // It will not be initialize *automatically* if you don't provide it.